Digital Workplace Design

 Employees use the digital workplace and intranet to find information, as fast as they can, to do work.
 And management wants to use the digital workplace to engage employees in the business – often with highly relevant, targeted communication.

 Your focus as a digital workplace or intranet manager must be on speed, access, and content.
 Employees want information fast.
 They want it on all their devices.
 And they want it tailored to their specific situation.
 Often, less is more.
 If your digital workplace or intranet home is one monstrously long scrolling page like Amazon.com, then you have failed.
 Remember: the digital workplace is not a retail website, its focus must be on supporting employee work, not sales and marketing.
+However, do not overlook the visual look-and-feel.
+The visual look of the digital workplace is the first thing companies seek to change; it is the first thing people notice; it is also first thing users complain about.

 BUSINESS DRIVEN, USER-CENTRIC DESIGN